loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-bep2.md

 npm install
 ```

-## 1.e Deploying to Loom Testnet
+## 1.e Deploying to Extdev Testnet

-To move BEP-2 tokens between Binance TestNet and Loom TestNet we must deploy a corresponding ERC20 smart contract to Loom.
+To move BEP-2 tokens between Binance TestNet and Extdev TestNet we must deploy a corresponding ERC20 smart contract to Loom.
 For demonstration purposes, we've created a shell of an smart contract - `SampleBEP2Token`.
 Its source code is listed below:

 ```solidity